ManasiMhaskar/Bank-Account-Simulation/README.md

 and maintaining transaction history, all implemented using Java OOP concepts.

 Tools Used:

 Java: The core programming language for the application.
-Eclipse IdE for Enterprise Java Development Environment (IDE) used for development.
+Eclipse: IdE for Enterprise Java Development Environment (IDE) used for development.
 Terminal: Used for compiling and running the Java program.

 Deliverables: